Return to top

 Jovie Goat Milk Formula

 Jovie is my top pick when it comes to goat milk baby formula.
 It is made with full-cream, whole goat milk that is loaded with prebiotics.
-In addition, this formula is organic, contains no sugar or preservatives, and contains essential fatty acids DHA and ARA which aren’t extracted with hexane.
+In addition, this formula is organic, contains no added refined sugar or syrup solids, has or preservatives, and contains essential fatty acids DHA and ARA which aren’t extracted with hexane.
 Unfortunately, Jovie is not vegetarian-friendly (due to the fish oil used for DHA) but otherwise, it is a fantastic goat milk formula option.

 Can of Kendamil goat milk infant formula.